griga23/shoe-store/lab1.md

 Now, you can finally check which jobs are still running, which jobs failed, and which stopped.
 Go to `Flink (New)` in environments and choose `Flink Statements`.
 Check what you can do here.
 ![image](terraform/img/flink_jobs.png)

-You can also  use the Confluent CLI:
+You can also  use the Confluent CLI (replace cloud and region values as needed):

 ```bash
 confluent login
 confluent flink statement list --cloud aws --region eu-central-1 --environment <your env-id> --compute-pool <your pool id>